S Corporations Facing Tax Audits & Related Legal Concerns

 The Pass-Through Deduction Under the Tax Cuts and Jobs Act

 Under the Tax Cuts and Jobs Act, owners of S corporations and many other business entities may receive a pass-through deduction of up to 20 percent of their net business income.
-There are many complex criteria and limits for this deduction, and you should read more about it here to determine whether you may qualify.
+There are many complex criteria and limits for this deduction.
 Wages that owners of S corporations receive as employees count for the purposes of the pass-through deduction.
 This can make it advantageous to increase the salary that the owner is paid.
 The owner will receive the optimal benefit from the deduction if they pay about 28.6 percent of the business income as salary to employees.
 Since the pass-through deduction is capped at 20 percent of business income, and employee wages can be deducted from business income, paying a greater amount as salary reduces the amount of the pass-through deduction.